Virginia Creeper Trail Bike Rentals Adventure

 The shuttle ride from Damascus to Whitetop Station takes about 40 minutes.

-Our driver, Eric, told us a lot about the trail and the area.
+Our driver, Eric, shared a wealth of information about the trail and the surrounding area.
 You can get the details of the trail from our interview with him on YouTube.

 We were fascinated to learn that up to 45 vanloads of bikers are taken to the top of the trail per hour during peak season.
 It was not very busy the day we rode in late March.